drand/website/docs/blog/2024-02-23-testnet-ceremony-post-mortem.md

     - Ceremony
 ---

-Yesterday (2024-02-21), we aborted our v2.0.2-testnet ceremony after a series of bugs were identified in succession.
+On 2024-02-21, we aborted our v2.0.2-testnet ceremony after a series of bugs were identified in succession.
 The `default`, `testnet-g` and `testnet-unchained-3s` networks stopped for around 45mins in total, while `quicknet-t` remained relatively stable throughout.
 There is a tl;dr at the bottom for those who want a quick update.

 While it felt like a disaster, this is the reason we have a testnet - sometimes things go wrong, and it's better they go wrong in testnet than jeopardising the 100% uptime of mainnet!